bearsunday/bearsunday.github.io/manuals/1.0/en/resource.md

 # Object as a service

-The application of BEAR.Sunday is the the collection of resources.
-It is truly [RESTful](http://en.wikipedia.org/wiki/Representational_state_transfer).
+The application of BEAR.Sunday is [RESTful](http://en.wikipedia.org/wiki/Representational_state_transfer).
+It is consisted of the the collection of resources.

-A HTTP method is mapped to PHP method.
-The `resource object` works as a service.
+A HTTP method is mapped to PHP method in `ResourceObject` class.

 Here are examples of resource object: